 #3.
 Talk to a lot of people

 Then I would have known their stories.
 People are rich source of knowledge.
 Every person you see on the street of life carry with them a rich story of yesterday that you could learn from.
-I sat by a man in a bus for a four hour journey.
-At the end of the journey, I felt like I’ve been plug into a life larger than mine.
+I sat by a man on a bus for a four-hour journey.
+At the end of the journey, I felt like I’ve been plugged into a life larger than mine.
 A life where you get to accept what comes your way and forge meaning out of it.

 People don’t talk to people these days.
 We’ve all been consumed in the happenings around our little worlds.
 We are too busy to notice the life changing situations happening around us.
 We don’t care about the other person.
 At best, we pretend we know them.
 We judge them without knowing the kind of fabric their life is made of.
 We make a lot of mistake with people because we hear them talk but we don’t listen.

-If only I talked to half of the people I encountered yesterday, then I would have known some people appear very stronger but they are being held together by a single thread at the verge of broken down.
+If only I talked to half of the people I encountered yesterday, then I would have known some people appear very stronger but they are being held together by a single thread at the verge of breaking down.
 Then the question would have been; how did they do it?
-How are they able to look this strong when they’re just a snap away of broken down?
+How are they able to look this strong when they’re just a snap away from breaking down?